 - Renal ultrasound: small kidneys, focally thin echogenic cortex.

 - Intravenous urography: blunt and deformed calyces with a thin cortex.

 - Voiding cystourethrogram: for the confirmation or exclusion of vesicourethral reflux.

 - Renal scintigraphy: static DMSA renal scintigraphy is the most sensitive method for the detection of parenchymal scarring of the kidney.

 - Urodynamics: if neurogenic bladder dysfunction is suspected.

 Treatment of Chronic Pyelonephritis

-Indication for nephrectomy: unilateral manifestation of chronic pyelonephritis with organ dysfunction to control recurrent urinary tract infection or arterial hypertension.
+Indications for nephroureterectomy: for single-sided chronic pyelonephritis with severe organ dysfunction to control recurrent urinary tract infection or arterial hypertension.